AbdelrahmanSalem9/Functions-Plotter/README.md

 ## Description
-Python code for reading input function from the user in simple gui window then try to parse the input for the plotting function that isbased on eval built-in function of python thats basically try to generate continuous values for the domain and plot it on another window mainly the eval function works with single variable polynomial functions and doesn't support trignometric or logarithmic functions
+Python code for reading input function from the user in simple gui window then try to parse the input for the plotting function that isbased on eval built-in function of python thats basically try to generate continuous values for the domain and plot it on another window mainly the eval function works with single variable polynomial, trignometric functions from {sin,cos,tan} and logarithmic function with base 2 and 10 only

 ## Error check
 the program support some invalid and missing user inputs like: